ekourkchi/inclinet_project/README.md

 ##  4. <a name='Training'></a>Training

 Here, we train a VGG model using the augmented data.
 The data augmentation process has been explained above.
 The output augmented data has been stored on disk for the purpose of the following analysis.
+We set aside 10% of the sample galaxies for the purpose of testing (model evaluations).

 ###  4.1. <a name='Regressiondetermininginclinations'></a>Regression, determining inclinations

 128x128 images are used for this analysis, which are in grayscale (g,r,i filter) or colorful (RGB).
 All images are presented in 3 channels.
 For grayscale images, all three channels are the same.
 Inclinations range from 45 to 90 degrees.
-Half of the grayscale images have black background, i.e. galaxies and stars are in white color.
+Half of the grayscale images have black background, i.e. galaxies and stars are in white color while the background is dark.
 In half of the grayscale cases, objects are in black on white background.
 Half of the sample is in grayscale, and the other half is in grayscale.
-The augmentation process has been forced to generate images that cover the entire inclinations uniformly.
-We adopt the “Adam” optimizer, and the “Mean Square Error” for the loss function, and we keep track of the MSE and MAE metric during the training process.
+The augmentation process has been forced to generate images that cover the entire range of inclinations uniformly.
+We adopt the `Adam` optimizer, and the `Mean Square Error` (MSE) for the loss function, and we keep track of the MSE and MAE (Mean Absolute Error) metrics during the training process.

 ####  4.1.1. <a name='Notebooks-1'></a>Notebooks